Kenya safari destinations and safari parks in both countries that tourists can enjoy and consider whilst planning for their safari tours

 Wildlife: Amboseli has over 80 different mammals to be found ranging from the tiny (and rarely seen) spectacles elephant shrew to the huge bulk of the African elephant.
 Few visitors will go home without superb elephant pictures with Kilimanjaro as a backdrop.
 There are over 400 bird species.

-Buffalo Springs and Shaba National Reserve: Kenya safari destinations and safari parks
+Buffalo Springs and Shaba National Reserve: Kenya holiday safari destinations and Kenya safari tour parks

 The Isiolo District lies at the northern foot of Mt Kenya rising above the expansive range lands of northern Kenya.